 What appears today an unseemly abruptness, back in time was the natural flow of life, a tough living that left little occasion for rest and leisure time, in line with the harsh-looking landscape of stark headlands raggedly outlined against a blue sky that make the view ravishing and intimidating at the same time.

-An offbeat Sardinia guide to show you how we preserve ancient art
+An offbeat Sardinia guide to show you how we preserve the ancient art

-Slowly, following my own personal guide to Sardinia, I made my way southward, towards softer lands, to meet another personality that contributes in making the island unique, Chiara Vigo, the only woman in the world who still weaves the byssus, the silk of the sea, as they used to do in ancient Mesopotamia and around the Mediterranean countries some ten thousands years ago.
+Slowly, following my own personal guide to Sardinia, I made my way southward, towards softer lands, to meet another person that contributes in making the island unique, Chiara Vigo, the only woman in the world who still weaves the byssus, the silk of the sea, as they used to do in ancient Mesopotamia and around the Mediterranean countries some ten thousand years ago.